aaronknudtson/Ascii-Image/README.md

 A Library and CLI for converting images into ASCII characters of varying "density".

 ## Install
 Make sure you have cargo installed.
-[Help can be found in the rust book.](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+[Help can be found here.](https://doc.rust-lang.org/cargo/getting-started/installation.html)

 Once cargo is installed, open a terminal and run
 ```rust